 Echeveria ‘Perle von Nürnberg’

-This hybrid was developed by Richard Graessner of Perleberg, Germany in the 1930’s.
 It is said to be one of the most tolerant Echeveria’s as far as it’s growing conditions are concerned.
-It will even tolerate to much water… It can adapt to a wide range of light levels, but more light will intensify its colors…
+It will even tolerate too much water… It can adapt to a wide range of light levels, but more light will intensify its colors…

-I bought two of these plants from Lowe’s in Greenville, Mississippi in May 2010.
-They are one of the fastest growing I have grown to date.
+I brought two of these plants home from Lowe’s in Greenville, Mississippi in May 2010 when I was living in Leland.
+They are one of the fastest-growing Echeveria I have had to date.
 The stems seem to never stop growing and you have to cut tops off and regrow them from time to time.
 The leaves also root easily and you will soon have more than you know what to do with.
 Mine never flowered, though.

 Zones: USDA Zones 9b-11 (25-40° F)